-So, you have obtained your American citizenship.
+So, you've obtained U.S. citizenship.
 Now how do you obtain proof of citizenship?
 If you were born on U.S. soil, including U.S. military grounds and U.S. territory abroad, then your birth certificate is your primary proof of citizenship.
-This does not refer to the birth certificate your parents got at the hospital when you were born.
+This doesn't refer to the birth certificate your parents got at the hospital when you were born.
 It refers to the standard U.S. birth certificate issued by the state government.
 If you were naturalized in the U.S., you were given a naturalization certificate instead of a birth certificate.

-If your birth took place outside the territorial United States and you have a right to American citizenship through your parents, however, you will not have either of these documents.
-In this case, you will have to apply for either a U.S. passport or a certificate of citizenship.
+If your birth took place outside the territorial United States and you have a right to U.S. citizenship through your parents, however, you won't have either of these documents.
+In this case, you'll have to apply for either a U.S. passport or a certificate of citizenship.

 Certificates of Consular Registration of Birth